DinaLo44/react-portfolio/README.md

 This project consisted in the creation of a polished portfolio to demostrate the work I have been performing during the last 6 months.
 I enjoyed doing this project because it helped me to strengthen the skills I have learned about developing single web applications with React.

-When the portfolio website is loaded, the user will see the "About Me" section where a navigation bar is displayed with the name of the different components of he website.
+When the portfolio website is loaded, the user will see the "About Me" section where a navigation bar is displayed with the name of the different components of the website.

 In the footer the user can click on the icons of the different platforms where I am at (GitHub, LinkedIn and StackOverflow).